Westcliff railway station

 Westcliff railway station is on the London, Tilbury and Southend line, serving the locality of Westcliff-on-Sea in Southend-on-Sea, Essex.
 It is 34 mi 66 chain down the main line from London Fenchurch Street via Basildon and it is situated between Chalkwell to the west and Southend Central to the east.
 Its three-letter station code is WCF.
+The station and all trains serving it are currently operated by c2c.